KovacsEmanuel/SecurityChecks-for-ai-Agents/README.md

 ## ⚠️ Disclaimer

-The checks and agents in this repo perform **automated security hygiene** — they catch common, well-known issues: hardcoded secrets, outdated dependencies, missing headers, basic injection patterns, misconfigured permissions.
+The checks and agents in this repo perform **automated security hygiene**.
+They catch common, well-known issues: hardcoded secrets, outdated dependencies, missing headers, basic injection patterns, and misconfigured permissions.

 **This is not a penetration test.**

 Automated agents will not find business logic flaws, complex attack chains, race conditions, custom crypto issues, or anything that requires real adversarial thinking and application context.
 There is a significant gap between "passes these checks" and "is secure."

-**Every application should have a professional penetration test** performed by a certified security professional — before going to production, after major releases, and at minimum once per year.
-This is non-negotiable for applications handling financial data, PII, authentication, or anything regulated.
+**Every application should have a professional penetration test** performed by a certified security professional before going to production, after major releases, and at a minimum once per year.
+This is required for applications that handle financial data, PII, authentication, or anything regulated.

 Use this tooling to fix the obvious issues first.
 Then get a real pentest.